-Appendi x I: Financial Accountability I-3: Payment (4 of 7) ments to State or Local Government Providers.
-Specify whether State or local government providers receive payment for the vision of waiver services. \circ No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e. • Yes.
+d.
+Payments to state or Local Government Providers.
+Specify whether state or local government providers receive payment for the provision of waiver services.

+No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e.
+Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.

-Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish: Supports Coordination Organizations are either private businesses or businesses run by a county that may receive payment for waiver funded supports coordination services.
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:

+Supports Coordination Organizations are either private businesses or businesses run by a county that may receive payment for waiver funded supports coordination services.
 The provider qualification requirements for Supports Coordination Organizations states that the organization must function as a conflict free entity.
 A conflict-free Supports Coordination Organization, for purposes of providing supports coordination, is an independent, separate, or self-contained agency that does not have a fiduciary relationship with an agency providing direct services and is not part of a larger corporation.
 To be conflict free, a Supports Coordination Organization may not provide direct or indirect services to participants.